keboola/connection-docs/sunkendatatemple/index.md

 {: .image-popup}
 ![Screenshot - Create new config of MySQL extractor](/sunkendatatemple/09-create-mysql-extractor.png)

-Then just run the extractor (same as the game application, the now-familiar “Run” button on the right):
+Then just run the extractor (same as the game application, the “RUN EXTRACTION” button on the right):

 {: .image-popup}
 ![Screenshot - Run MySQL extractor](/sunkendatatemple/10-run-mysql-extractor.png)